 Using existing DataWindow objects Many existing DataWindow objects work in the Web DataWindow.
 If a DataWindow object uses features that the Web DataWindow does not support, then the features are ignored.
 You can still use the DataWindow object if the remaining functionality is acceptable for your application.
 For example: if the DataWindow includes a graph control, the graph is ignored; if the DataWindow uses the Graph presentation style, the DataWindow object will not be useful.

-Supported and unsupported features Table 6-3: Web DataWindow supported and unsupported features DataWindow feature Supported and unsupported features Presentation styles All presentation styles except OLE, Graph, and RichText are supported.
+DataWindow feature Supported and unsupported features Presentation styles All presentation styles except OLE, Graph, and RichText are supported.
 Unsupported presentation styles retrieve data but display nothing.
 The Grid presentation style is rendered as an HTML table if you use the HTML format, and as a result absolute positioning is not supported and the display characteristics differ from those of XML and XHTML Web DataWindows.
 Nested and composite reports Supported for the XHTML format only.
 Controls Supported controls: Column, Computed Field, Graph, Text, Picture, Button, GroupBox, Rectangle.
 These controls are ignored: OLE Object, OLE Database Blob, RoundRectangle, Oval, InkPicture.
 Report controls are supported in XHTML Web DataWindows only.
 Rectangles cannot be rendered in a Label DataWindow with any rendering format when the layer of the Rectangle is foreground, unless the height of the DataWindow control is set to a fixed value.
-The following Rectangle properties are not supported: moveable, pointer, resizeable, slideleft, slideup, brush.hatch, pen.style GroupBoxes cannot be rendered in Crosstab and Grid style DataWindows.
-The following GroupBox properties are not supported: moveable, pointer, resizeable, slideleft, slideup, font.charset, font.width.
+The following Rectangle properties are not supported: moveable, pointer, resizeable slideleft, slideup, brush.hatch, pen.style GroupBoxes cannot be rendered in Crosstab and Grid style DataWindows.
+The following GroupBox properties are not supported: moveable, pointer, resizeable slideleft, slideup, font.charset, font.width.
 Only horizontal Line controls are supported.
 The line's color property is always rendered, and the width property is rendered if the line is solid.
 Other line styles are displayed as solid lines with the default width.
-Vertical and slanted lines are ignored.
-For information on: • Expressions for computed fields, see "Using expressions" on page 137. • Images for Picture controls, see "Using Picture controls" on page 141. • Including valid HTML in a control, see "Including HTML in a control" on page 139
+Vertical and slanted lines are ignored For information on: • Expressions for computed fields, see "Using expressions" on page 136. • Images for Picture controls, see "Using Picture controls" on page 140.
+Including valid HTML in a control, see "Including HTML in a control" on page 138 • Button controls and supported actions, see "Using Button controls" on page 139 Retrieving data Up to 16 retrieval arguments are supported.
+Filtering and sorting are supported by setting properties with the Modify method or calling methods on the server component.
+Sorting can also be specified by using a client control method.
+User-specified queries using the QueryMode property are not supported.
+Updating data Same as the PowerBuilder DataWindow control.
+The DataWindow object must contain editable columns.
+Edit styles All edit styles are supported except InkEdit and EditMask, with the exception of the DDCalendar EditMask.
+If the DataWindow uses the EditMask edit style, the styles specified are treated as though they were specified as a display format.